visionappscz/gpg-ftp-deployment/README.md

     composer install

-On some systems, namely Mac OSX, the correct path to the istalation script can not be resolved automatically.
+On some systems, namely Mac OSX, the correct path to the installation script can not be resolved automatically.
 To fix it:
 ```
 $ cd /absolute/path/to/dir/containing/the/deploy.sh/script
 $ sed -i "s|^WRAPPER_DIR.*$|WRAPPER_DIR=$(pwd)|" deploy.sh